crdant/pcf-on-gcp/README.md

 GCP_SECRET_ACCESS_KEY="Google storage interoperability secret access key"
 ```

 You can add other variables there to override the variables in `lib/env.sh`.
-Some of those will move into commandline arguments soon,
+Some of those will move into command-line arguments soon,
 but you can customize them otherwise using `personal.sh` today.
 You should look through `lib/env.sh` to make sure you are happy with the
 defaults (especially the region and availability zone variables, and the various product version variables).
+The passwords will also be
+randomized in the main scripts sometime in the near future, but you could still override them to specific values in `personal.sh` if
+desired.

 There is also an assumption that the environment variable `PIVNET_TOKEN` is set in your environment (I do that in my `.zshenv`).
 If you
 don't already have it set to your Pivotal Network API token, you can set that in `personal.sh` as well.